OSHA Lockout Tagout Violations: Penalties, How Citations Work, and How to Fix Them

 per violation

-A hazard exists that the employer knew about (or should have known about) and that could cause death or serious physical harm.
-Most LOTO citations fall into this category.
-Each machine found out of compliance can be cited separately.
+A hazard the employer knew or should have known about that could cause death or serious physical harm.
+Most LOTO citations land here.
+Each machine out of compliance can be cited separately.

 Willful